Glossary

 C

-• Consignment: A business arrangement where a seller (consignor) entrusts goods to a third party (consignee) to sell on their behalf.
-The consignor retains ownership until the goods are sold.
+• Consignment: A business arrangement where a seller entrusts goods to a third party to sell on their behalf.
 Understand Consignment.

-• Consumer Segmentation: The process of dividing a broad consumer or business market, normally consisting of existing and potential customers, into sub-groups of consumers based on some type of shared characteristics.
+• Consumer Segmentation: The process of dividing a consumer market into sub-groups based on shared characteristics.
 Learn about Consumer Segmentation.

 D

 • Days Working Capital: A financial metric that measures the number of days a company takes to convert its working capital into revenue.
-It indicates the short-term operational efficiency of a business.
 Find out more about Days Working Capital.

-• Debt Consolidation Loan: A type of loan taken out to combine multiple debts into a single, larger debt, often with a more favorable interest rate or payment schedule.
+• Debt Consolidation Loan: A type of loan taken out to combine multiple debts into a single, larger debt.
 Explore Debt Consolidation Loans.

 E

 • Entrepreneur: An individual who creates a new business, bearing most of the risks and enjoying most of the rewards.
-Entrepreneurs are innovators who identify needs and bring new ideas to market.
 Learn what an Entrepreneur is.

-• Entrepreneurship: The activity of setting up a business or businesses, taking on financial risks in the hope of profit.
-It involves identifying opportunities, innovating, and managing resources.
+• Entrepreneurship: The activity of setting up a business, taking on financial risks in the hope of profit.
 Discover what Entrepreneurship is.

-• Expense Report: A form or document that itemizes expenses incurred by an employee or business, typically for reimbursement or tax purposes.
+• Expense Report: A document that itemizes expenses incurred by an employee, typically for reimbursement.
 Understand what an Expense Report is.

 F

-• FIFO vs. LIFO: Two common inventory valuation methods.
-FIFO (First-In, First-Out) assumes that the oldest inventory items are sold first.
-LIFO (Last-In, First-Out) assumes that the newest inventory items are sold first.
+• FIFO vs. LIFO: Two inventory valuation methods.
+FIFO (First-In, First-Out) assumes the oldest items are sold first.
+LIFO (Last-In, First-Out) assumes the newest items are sold first.
 Compare FIFO vs. LIFO.

 G